0x2bc/council/bwgl_job_description.md

 ### **Requirements**

-- Extensive experience with Web3 and Distributed systems.
+- Extensive experience with Web3.
 - Previous experience as a CTO, ideally in a startup or fast-growing tech company, or as a tech lead managing at least 3 subordinates.
 - Proven ability in building and scaling technical teams.
 - Strong leadership and communication skills.